abhijeetiyer1996/customer-spreadSheet-Reader/README.md

 ### Dependencies:
 1. xlsx ```^0.18.5```

+# Answers for the questions as per the email:

 ### Limitations:
 1. Automation required so that the process can convert any spreadsheet files to json
 2. Need a proper interface to input the file for breaking down into json.